annalisa-zanin/cybersecurity/README.md

 ## Web Scraper Exercise
 This exercise demonstrates how to gather and parse data from a website using HTTP requests and HTML parsing.
 It introduces the use of two essential libraries: `requests` for making HTTP requests and `BeautifulSoup` for parsing and extracting content from HTML.
 -`simple_web_scraper.py`: A Python script that fetches the content of a specified web page, extracts the page title, paragraphs, and image links, and displays the results in the terminal.
+## Password Cracking Simulation Exercise
+This exercise demonstrates how hashed passwords can be brute-forced or cracked using a dictionary of common passwords.
+- `hashed_password_cracking.py`: A Python script implementing the logic to brute-force or dictionary-attack a hashed password.
+It showcases the use of hashing algorithms and iterative attempts to match a target hash.
+- `password_dictionary.txt`: A text file containing a list of commonly used passwords, which the script can use to attempt to crack the hash.

 # Notes and Details